sustainablelab/min-cpp/README.md

 	@ctags --c-kinds=+l -L headers.txt 	--sort=no -x
 ```

-It requires `tags` so that I know the tags file and this print
+It requires `tags` so that I know the tags file and this print to
-out are in sync.
+stdout are in sync.
 It also means that `headers.txt` (the list of
 local libs) is up-to-date.
+That file is handy to check the path
+of a header.

-Here are the recipes for my `tags`.
-A typical `ctags` recipe is
+Here are the recipes for my `tags` files.

-just `ctags -R .` -- run ctags on all the files in this folder.
+A typical `ctags` recipe is just `ctags -R .` -- run ctags on all
+the files in this folder.
+Easy enough to run from the command
+line.

 Instead, I specify the files: it's all the headers listed in
 `headers.txt` (a.k.a., my local libs), and my one-and-only source
 file, `main.cpp`.